Blender-Brussels/blender-brussels.github.io/README.md

 `jekyll-mentions` is a plugin used to display github usernames as links.
 Not really necessary, but activated on this website.

+How to run it locally while editing the pages:
+`jekyll serve -w --config _config.local.yml`

+When you're done, push it back to Github for publishing changes to the world.

 Note that Blender-Brussels communication is mainly done in english.
 But some articles are translated to french.
 The multi-lingual configuration has been inspired by [Sylvain Durand](http://sylvain.durand.tf/making-jekyll-multilingual/).